2014 Olympics Figure Skating: Ladies Competition Overview

 Kim's last competition

-It is perhaps impractical to expect a perfect judging of figure skating since it has been allegedly one of the most controversial sport in judging.
-What has been plainly seen in Sochi Olympics, especially ladies figure skating competition, is that we are living with judging fraud.
-Expecting full honesty or high integrity in international sports competition might be just naivete, considering that we human beings are all prone to our own interests and as long as we are wiling to rally under the flag, it is somewhat natural for us all to show bias one way or another, if not outright prejudice, as long as our inborn patriotism is concerned.
+It is perhaps impractical to expect a perfect judging from a panel of figure skating judges.
+Figure skating has been notorious for judging fraud historically.
+What has been plainly seen in Sochi Olympics, especially ladies figure skating competition, is that we are living with the same kind of judging fraud.
+Expecting full honesty or high integrity in international sports competition might be just naivete, considering that we human beings are all prone to our bias and as long as we are wiling to rally under the flag, it is somewhat natural for us all to show bias one way or another, if not outright prejudice, as long as our inborn patriotism is concerned.
 Looking back at the history of figure skating, allegations of corruption have never left the arena.
-So, Sochi scandal in ladies figure skating competition might as well be one of those parasite.
-Figure skating competition is decided by judges and their discretion, and judges are all human, and they are prone to mistakes or prejudices.
-It is not uncommon to spot some degree of contention in many judging controversies, and this is what makes Sochi scandal unique.
-Ladies figure skating in Sochi is not of controversial results but of outright frauds and lies.
-It's categorically an institutional fraud.
+So, Sochi scandal in ladies figure skating competition might as well be one of those.
+Figure skating competition is decided by judges, which means their discretion is a sole conduit of fair judging, but judges are all human, and they are prone to self-interests or prejudices.
+It is not uncommon to spot some degree of contention in many judging controversies, and this is what makes Sochi scandal unique because ladies figure skating in Sochi is not of controversial results but of outright frauds and lies.
+To be accurate, it's an institutional fraud.
 Now let us take a look at the official scores of ladies competition.
 I once estimated Sochi scores, but at the time I didn't really examine the scores thoroughly or calculate them by myself.

 Yuna Kim in 2014